ormu5/aws-serverless-template/stacks/azure-event-hub-reader/README.md

 This Azure Event Hub reader is an implementation of [`EventHubConsumerClient`](https://learn.microsoft.com/en-us/javascript/api/@azure/event-hubs/eventhubconsumerclient?view=azure-node-latest) and underlying classes that facilitate automatic checkpointing (Postgres, in this case) and load balancing.
 See `lib/ts/v1/eventHubIngest.ts`.

-All partitions of event hub will be read from and checkpointed in configured database.
+All partitions of remote event hub will be read from and checkpointed in configured database.
 Events are read from the event hub and published to an SNS topic.
 A hydrated events receiver queue subscribes to that topic though currently its Lambda only logs the events and does not persist them.